Tree-Like Shortcuttings of Trees: Low treewidth shortcuttings

 \subsubsection{Hop-diameter 2}

-\begin{lemma} For every $n\ge 1$ and every $n$-vertex line metric $L_n$, every 1-spanner with hop-diameter 2 has ${K}_{\floor{\log{n}}+1}$ as a minor. \end{lemma} \begin{proof} We prove the claim by complete induction over $n$.
+\begin{lemma} For every $n\ge 1$ and every $n$-vertex path $L_n$, every shortcutting with hop-diameter 2 has ${K}_{\floor{\log{n}}+1}$ as a minor. \end{lemma} \begin{proof} We prove the claim by complete induction over $n$.
 For the base case, we use $n = 1$, where the claim holds vacuously.